-Especially for newbie but also veteran preppers alike, the multitude of jargon used in the prepper community can be confusing.
+Especially for newbie but also for veteran preppers alike, the multitude of prepper acronyms used in the community can be confusing.

-For your easy reference, (and my own), I decided to create what I’m proud to say should be one of the most comprehensive lists of the most commonly used terms, abbreviations, and acronyms used in the SHTF prepper community.
+For your easy reference, (and my own), I decided to create a comprehensive lists of the most commonly used terms, abbreviations, and acronyms used in the SHTF prepper community.

 If you think any terms are missing that should be added, please comment on this post and I will add them.